Haematology

 Staffing

-Haematology is a Consultant led service with scientific and technical laboratory staff always available to answer queries and provide help
+Haematology is a Consultant led service with scientific and technical laboratory staff always available to answer queries and provide advice within their scope of practice.

 Advice

 Day to day advice can be obtained by contacting the Laboratory.
-Where clinical advice is required the consultant Haematologist may be contacted.
+Where clinical advice is required the Consultant Haematologist or Haematology registrar may be contacted.

 Laboratory Hours